Written by John Immel,

 BROWSE SIMILAR ARTICLES BY TOPIC

-Questions, Comments & Impressions of 'kapha balancing diet'?Is there something you'd like to know about 'kapha balancing diet'?
+Questions, Comments & Impressions of 'how to balance kapha with diet'?Is there something else you'd like to know about 'how to balance kapha with diet'?

 It sounds like you would benefit from more of the building, yet Kapha pacifying foods like sweet potato, potato, whole grains like millet, quinoa and adding some more fat to your diet in the form of good quality oils like ghee.
 Where do you get most of your protein?